 First-time home buyers have plenty to consider.
 There’s the process of saving for a down payment, covering closing costs, and budgeting for moving expenses.
 These financial considerations, along with many others, help determine how much house can be afforded.
-Additionally, exploring debt consolidation loan options, comparing rates and fees, and improving the credit report and profile are essential steps before diving into the home-buying process.
+Additionally, exploring debt consolidation loan options, comparing mortgage rates, closing costs and fees, and improving the credit report and profile are essential steps before diving into the home-buying process.

 Understanding Debt Consolidation